COVID-19: Helpful Workers’ Compensation Resources

 - Planning and Risk Assessment for Returning to Work From COVID-19 Closures – ICW Group’s VP, Risk Management talks to Risk Management Monitor about the four phases of reopening businesses during COVID-19.

-On-demand webinars: Returning to the Workplace During COVID-19
+Four-part webinar series: Returning to the Workplace During COVID-19

 As you start to return your employees to work, navigating the impacts of COVID-19 will undoubtedly be a challenge.
-To help guide you with best practices to keep your employees safe, we’ve provided a three-part Safety Webinar Series.
+To help guide you with best practices to keep your employees safe, we’ve provided a four-part Safety Webinar Series.

 On-demand webinar: Ergonomics for remote workers